seredes/EEG_data/README.md

 Data download: https://archive.ics.uci.edu/ml/machine-learning-databases/eeg-mld/

-There are three versions of the EEG data set.
+**There are three versions of the EEG data set.
+**
 1. The Small Data Set
-The small data set (**smni97_eeg_data.tar.gz**) contains data for the 2 subjects, alcoholic a_co2a0000364 and control c_co2c0000337.
+The small data set (smni97_eeg_data.tar.gz) contains data for the 2 subjects, alcoholic a_co2a0000364 and control c_co2c0000337.
 For each of the 3 matching paradigms, c_1 (one presentation only), c_m (match to previous presentation) and c_n (no-match to previous presentation), 10 runs are shown.

-2. The Large Data Set
+**2. The Large Data Set **
 The large data set (**SMNI_CMI_TRAIN.tar.gz** and **SMNI_CMI_TEST.tar.gz**) contains data for 10 alcoholic and 10 control subjects, _with 10 runs (=trials) per subject per paradigm_.
 Since there are three paradigms (one stimulus, two matched stimuli, two non-matched stimuli) there are 30 runs for each subjects.
 The test data used the same 10 alcoholic and 10 control subjects as with the training data, but with 10 out-of-sample runs per subject per paradigm.

 3. The Full Data Set
 This data set contains all 120 trials for **122 subjects**.
 The entire set of data is about 700 MBytes.

-NOTE: I was checking the full dataset from the UCI website, which I assume is eeg_full.tar.
+NOTE: I checked the full dataset from the UCI website, which I assume is eeg_full.tar.
 While there are 122 participants in the full dataset, as stated in the description, it looks like that the number of trials recorded per participant is not the same for each participant.
 For example participant 365 has 93 trials on record, while participant 364 has 88 trials on record.

 NOTE: There are 17 trials with empty files in co2c1000367.
 Some trials have "err" notices, e.g., search/grep for "err" and see "S2 match err" or "S2 nomatch err" etc.

+**DATA DESCRIPTION**

+The folder SMNI_CMI_TRAIN contains the train data from the _The Large Data Set_ (see description above).
+The dataset contains the data for 20 participants, 10 in the control group and 10 in the alcoholic group.
+Each participant identifies a subfolder, such as "co2a0000364", "co2a0000365" etc. If the subfolder is named "co2a0000364" that's participant "364", and we know that he or she was in the alcoholic group because of the "a" in "co2a..."
+If there was a "c" in place of the a, that would be a participant in the control group.

+Each partcipant subfolder contains 30 .gz files (such as "co2a0000364.rd.025.gz", "co2a0000364.rd.031.gz") Each gz. file stands for one trial, and there are 10 trials for each condition.

+The .gz trial file is the object passed in the function `import_eeg_file`, contained in the EEG_load_function.py file.
+The function returns a dataframe with 64 columns, one for each electrode.